timanrebel/TiCalabash/README.md

 To test TiCalabash, create a default Alloy application and run:
 `ti calabash --platform=[android,ios]`

-Just press enter for now when asked which target to duplicate.
+* On iOS: Just press enter when asked which target to duplicate.
+* On Android: Make sure your emulator (hint: Use [Genymotion](http://www.genymotion.com)) should already be running.

 After lots of compiling, you should see:
 ```